seanwo/how-to/pinas/pinas.md

 brew install iotop
 ```

-Install IPerf in case you want to run a network performance test:
+Install IPerf3 in case you want to run a network performance test:
 ```console
 brew install iperf3
 ```